 2 sticks of palm hearts, from a tin

 big handful of fresh basil leaves, to serve

 First step in making the meattzza is to put the minced beef in a large mixing bowl.
 Next, fry the onions in the coconut oil with a pinch of salt until softened.
 Allow them to cool and then tip into the bowl with the minced beef.

 Mix the beef and onions up with your hands, until just combined.
 Take out a baking tray and dump the mixture onto the centre of the tray.
 Next, pat it out into a round shape, about 1cm thick.
 Pat with your hands until it's flat and then bake in the oven for about 30 minutes at gas mark 6/200ºC or until fully cooked through.

 Once it's cooked through, lift the meattzza base onto a serving board with a spatula.
-Heat the no-mato sauce in a small frying pan and then spread it over the top.
+Heat the nightshade free sauce in a small frying pan and then spread it over the top.
 Slice the palm hearts lengthways and arrange onto the sauced meattzza and then drop black olives over the top.
 Scatter with the basil leaves and serve straight away, with sweet potato chips or a green salad.